18 July 1947

 Indian Independence Act

-The Indian Independence Act 1947 received the royal assent and entered into force on 18th July 1947.
+The Indian Independence Act, 1947 received the royal assent and entered into force on 18th July 1947.
 This Act put into action the Mountbatten Plan for the independence and partition of India.
+Read on for more on this Act for IAS exam.

 - An initial plan proposed by Mountbatten known as the Dickie Bird Plan was opposed by Nehru.
 According to this plan, the provinces were to be declared independent and then allowed to join or not join the Constituent Assembly.
 Nehru opposed this as it would, in his opinion, would lead to the country’s balkanisation.